Masters of Public Health: The MPH Centennial

 - Robert Felix, MD, MPH ’42, the first director of the National Institute of Mental Health (1949–64), was an architect of national programs that revolutionized mental health research and training and substantially improved the quality of psychiatric care.

 - Lynn Goldman, MD, MPH ’81, MS, dean of the George Washington University Milken Institute School of Public Health, was the EPA’s assistant administrator for Toxic Substances (1993–98).
-While on the School’s Environmental Health Sciences faculty (2000–10), she founded the Johns Hopkins Center for Public Health Preparedness in 2005 and the Johns Hopkins National Children’s Study in 2000.
+While on the School’s Environmental Health Sciences faculty (2000–10), she founded the Johns Hopkins National Children’s Study Center in 2000 and co-founded, with Gabor Kelen, MD, the National Center for the Study of Preparedness and Catastrophic Response (PACER), a DHS Center of Excellence, in 2005.

 - Alexander Langmuir, MD, MPH ’40, the CDC’s chief epidemiologist from 1949 to 1970, established the Epidemic Intelligence Service in 1951.
 The EIS has trained thousands of epidemiologists, including three JHSPH deans and scores of faculty in “shoe-leather epidemiology” and the science of disease surveillance.